- CETACEAN RESEARCH

-Falkland Island sei whales – Initiating the first field studies of the endangered sei whale in the Falkland Islands (Malvinas) in the south-west Atlantic, including distribution, abundance, photo-identification, diet and genetics components.
+Falkland Island sei whales and southern right whales – Initiating the first field studies of the endangered sei whale and novel wintering populations of southern right whales in the Falkland Islands in the south-west Atlantic, including distribution, abundance, photo-identification, diet and genetics components.

 In addition to these focal areas, Caroline carries out a wide range of research into the ecology and spatio-temporal distribution of cetaceans and other marine fauna (such as sea turtles and whale sharks), with the aim of providing baseline data on occurrence and habitat preferences that can be directly applied to species conservation and management, and to the establishment of protected areas.

 Caroline has authored or co-authored over 60 peer-reviewed publications in scientific journals, along with multiple conference presentations and reports (see publications).